 And he says, “The journey to reach me could not have been an easy one.”
-Sybok says it was hard, but the actual journey part on the star ship was easy as far as I recall.
-The ship went through the so called Great Barrier like that guy in Deliverance went into – OK, I’ll stop there.
+Sybok says it was hard, but the actual journey part on the starship was easy as far as I recall.
+The ship went through the so called Great Barrier I’ve been complaining about like that guy in Deliverance went into – you get it.

 ENTERPRISE: Squeal like a pig!

 (picture omitted for your convenience)

 “God” is curious to know how they got there; how did they get through the great barrier?
 “With a starship,” Sybok tells him.
 God wants to know if this ‘starship’ can be used to spread his wisdom throughout the galaxy, and Sybok says it can, so “God” asks them to bring it closer.

 I’m putting “God” in quotes – I’m being clever!

 Kirk is baffled.
 “What does God need with a starship?” he asks.
 “God” wants to know who Kirk is, but Kirk retorts, “Don’t you know?
 Aren’t you God?” and then “God” laser beams Kirk in the chest.
 It doesn’t kill him, but it knocks him on his ass.
 Seeing this, Spock asks him again, “What does God need with a starship?” and also gets knocked on his ass, even though he just saw the same thing happen to Kirk a few seconds ago.
 Imagine you saw someone try to pick up a cupcake, but when he touched the cupcake, he received an electric shock so powerful that he fell on his ass.
 Ask yourself: would you try to pick up that same cupcake?
 I bet not.

 Then “God” starts saying something about how he must have the ship and he’s been imprisoned in this place for a really long time.
 So… probably not God.
 Sybok asks him to reveal himself to him… and then it turns into him.
 It tuns into Sybok.